sofathitesh/doconce/doc/demos/manual/manual.rst

 setup::

-        see the "Doconce Manual": "manual.do.txt"
+        see the "Doconce Manual": "manual.do.txt".

 which appears as see the `Doconce Manual <manual.do.txt>`_.